mprussell/Double-Docs/README.md

 ## First run

-* Open the disk image (Mac), run the installer (Windows) to install or run or the AppImage* (Linux).
+* Open the disk image (Mac), run the installer (Windows) or run or the AppImage (Linux).
 * Sign-in using either of the Google sign-in windows, after which both Docs panels will be authenticated.

 Note.
-On Linux you may need to grant executable permission to the App Image befroe it will run.
+On Linux you may need to grant executable permission to the AppImage before it will run.
 (Right click > Properties > Permissions + Check 'Allow executing file as program', OR `chmod o+x file.appimage`.)

 ## Usage